 Forecast Details for Cedar Creek, NE

-This Afternoon: A 40 percent chance of showers and thunderstorms, mainly after 4pm.
-Cloudy, with a high near 78.
-South southeast wind around 6 mph.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Tonight: A 30 percent chance of rain and thunderstorms, mainly before 10pm.
+Mostly cloudy, then gradually becoming mostly clear, with a low around 55.
+West northwest wind 5 to 10 mph becoming east southeast in the evening.
+Winds could gust as high as 21 mph.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Wednesday: A slight chance of showers and thunderstorms before 1pm.
-Partly sunny, with a high near 64.
-North wind 6 to 11 mph, with gusts as high as 21 mph.
+Saturday: A chance of rain.
+Partly sunny, with a high near 46.
+Breezy, with a northwest wind 15 to 21 mph, with gusts as high as 29 mph.

-Friday: Sunny, with a high near 70.
-Northwest wind 3 to 7 mph.
+Sunday: Sunny, with a high near 55.
+Northwest wind 9 to 13 mph, with gusts as high as 18 mph.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!